 If you have a ResearcherPage and wish to ask one of your staff, for example your executive officer (EO), to make changes for you, you may set up the special password below.
-After you do this, you will have 2 login methods, the existing one using the LOGIN button on the left side of the page, with your HKU Portal ID.
-And, a new one, going through this page, http://hub.hku.hk/password-login, using your email address and a new password that you will set up.
-To set up this second new login method,
+After you do this, you will have 2 login methods, the existing one using the LOGIN button on the top of the page, with your HKU Portal ID.
+And, a new one, "Guest Login" (also at top of page).
+To set up this Guest Login for your EO:

 - Please go to http://hub.hku.hk/password-login.
 Input the email address shown on your ResearcherPage.
 If your RP shows 2 addresses, use the first one.